xrzhuang/mapsapi/README.md

 ![](./img/lookingMap.gif)

 Maps are everywhere :rainbow: We'd be lost without the maps on our phone, and apps from Uber to Snapchat wouldn't work without the capabilities of these APIs.
-Map APIs can give routing and time estimation, produce cool data visualizations and construct augmented reality.
-The best part is, it's pretty easy for us to take advantage of all their cool features too :smiley_cat: ** more pros **
+Map APIs give us data we couldn't get otherwise like routing and time estimation, produce cool data visualizations and construct augmented reality.
+The best part is, it's pretty easy for us to take advantage of all their cool features too :smiley_cat:

 ## Overview

-We're going to be writing a react component that utilizes the Google Maps API.
+For this demo, we're going to be writing a react component that utilizes the Google Maps API.
 First, we're going to learn how to add a map to a react component.
 Then, we're going to drop personalized points on our map.
 Next, we're going to create a heat map data visualization based on our points!

 ## Setup